 YouTube and HBO Max, arguably two of the major players in streaming, have now officially arrived on Spectrum TV.

-This is the first time Spectrum TV, Charter’s digital cable provider and live TV app will be supporting both apps.
-Users will now be able to access content from both apps via the platform’s guide on channels 2003 and 2004 for YouTube and HBO Max respectively.
-Also, users will be able to find them, simply by searching the guide or from the apps menu on the guide.
-There is still a monthly subscription of $10 (with ads) or $15 (ads-free) to be paid for HBO Max in order to be able to access the content though.
+This is the first time Spectrum TV, Charter’s digital cable provider and live TV app will support both apps.
+Users can now access content from both apps via the platform’s guide on channels 2003 and 2004 for YouTube and HBO Max, respectively.
+Also, users will be able to find them simply by searching the guide or from the apps menu on the guide.
+There is still a monthly subscription of $10 (with ads) or $15 (ads-free) to be paid for HBO Max in order to be able to access the content, though.

 A spokesperson also noted that the guide channels offer would be providing an additional method for customers to access the HBO Max and YouTube apps.
 Together with Netflix, they now become the first three streaming apps that are directly accessible through the Spectrum Guide.